September 23rd, 2015

 - New techniques to save energy in a die casting plant

 - New heat treat methods to improve die cast alloy mechanical properties

 - New die steels and coatings available to improve the life of die cast tooling

 - Fabricating die cast cores with 3D printing technology

 - Molten metal on demand to eliminate the large furnaces typically used in die casting plants

 There was a very lively discussion amongst the attendees at the meeting about the new die casting technology presented and all were very appreciative that Dan personally came to visit.

-Premier Die Casting, located in NJ, utilizes state of the art equipment in manufacturing high pressure aluminum die castings.
+Premier Engineered Products, located in NJ, utilizes state-of-the-art equipment in manufacturing high-pressure aluminum die castings.
 This equipment includes robots, computerized process monitoring, die temperature control systems, and late model CNC machine centers that machine the castings produced to exacting dimensions.

 With a trained workforce Premier is in a position to offer high-quality and cost-effective aluminum die cast parts to the global market.